 Thank you for visiting our site!
 We hope you will consider joining us at an upcoming meeting.

-The Torrance Refinery Action Alliance is a grass roots organization of South Bay residents and business owners.
-We formed our group after an explosion at the ExxonMobil Torrance Refinery (now PBF Energy’s Torrance Refining Company) on February 18, 2015 rocked Torrance and the surrounding cities, covering us in ash.
+The Torrance Refinery Action Alliance (TRAA) is a grassroots organization of residents and business owners who live or work in neighborhoods surrounding the Torrance and Wilmington HF refineries.
+We formed our group after an explosion at the ExxonMobil Torrance Refinery (now PBF Energy’s Torrance Refining Company (ToRC)) on February 18, 2015 rocked Torrance and surrounding cities and covered us in fine dust.

 Meet the President of TRAA